mzat-msft/bonsai-utils/blaq/README.md

 ### Get all data from a custom assessment

-A query to get all information related to an assessment.
+A helper function to get all entries related to a custom assessment.

 Example usage: